From the Field

 What is child marriage?

-At its core, child marriage — where one or both parties are children under 18 — violates child protection and human rights.
-Many factors can lead to child or forced marriage — from financial or food insecurity to cultural or social norms.
+Child marriage occurs when one or both parties are under the age of 18.
+It is a violation of children’s protection and human rights.
+Many factors can lead to child or forced marriage — from financial or food insecurity to harmful cultural or social norms.
 Whatever the cause, it compromises a child’s development and severely limits their opportunities in life.

 BACK TO QUESTIONS